albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 (Setcho commented: "Piling up frost on top of snow.")

-[1]: Setcho Zenji is the compiler of the Hekiganroku.
+<sup>1</sup> Setcho Zenji is the compiler of the Hekiganroku.

-[2]: In Japanese: hossu i.e. a stick with a flexible whisk on top
+<sup>2</sup> In Japanese: hossu i.e. a stick with a flexible whisk on top

-<strong>Hekiganroku - Case 5: Seppo's "Grain of Rice"</strong>
+### Hekiganroku - Case 5: Seppo's "Grain of Rice"

 Seppo, teaching the assembly, said,